mjskay/tidybayes.rethinking/README.md

 ## Feedback and issues

-I welcome feedback, suggestions, and issues\!
+I welcome feedback, suggestions, and issues!
 If you have found a bug in the rethinking-specific version of functions, please file it on [the tidybayes.rethinking github](https://github.com/mjskay/tidybayes.rethinking/issues/new) with